Macleans College: Setting and buildings

 Macleans College is located in Macleans Park, the largest passive reserve in the Howick/Pakuranga district.
 Due to its sloping terrain, the school has wide views of the adjacent Eastern Beach.
 The property where Macleans is located on was bought from the Crown by Ngāi Tai ki Tāmaki for $97 million in 2021.

 Each Whanau House has a one-storey building (with the exception of Batten, which has two due to being on a slope).
 This is due to a ban of buildings of over one storey in the whole Bucklands Beach-Eastern Beach area due to the scenery.
 Each house contains around 5 classrooms and 1 science lab and sometimes a computer lab, and often several associated prefabs (Kupe, Mansfield, Te Kanawa, Batten).
 Each Whanau House building also has a large central indoor commons area, which, along with being a general purpose socialising space, is used for house assemblies, lunch eating, and various co-curricular activities.
 Hillary, Kupe, Rutherford and Te Kanawa were built to a common design plan, known as the Whanau plan or S80 plan.
 Classroom blocks nearly identical to these were also built at Penrose High School and at Mountainview High School in Timaru.
 However these buildings have since been rebuilt according to new plan allowing for less classrooms and larger open commons spaces.

-The school also contains specialised non-house associated Science and Technology, Computing, Graphics, Art, Music, and Engineering buildings, along with the large Barbara Kendall gymnasiums and a smaller Colin Prentice auditorium for productions and performance.
+The school also contains specialised non-house associated Science, Technology, Computing, Graphics, Art, Music, and Engineering buildings, along with the large Barbara Kendall gymnasium, a large covered recreational area (The Macleans Cloud), and a smaller Colin Prentice auditorium for productions and performance.

+In July 2025, through the government's Budget 25 scheme, Macleans College received funding for 8 new classrooms to combat the growing population in the surrounding area.

 Students

 Demographics

 At the May 2014 Education Review Office (ERO) review of the school, Macleans College had 2271 students, not including 304 international students.
 Fifty-three percent of students were male and 47 percent were female.
 The school had an Asian majority with 54 percent of students identifying as such, including 31 percent as Chinese and 11 percent as Indian.
 Forty percent of students identified as European, including 27 percent as New Zealand European (Pākehā).
 Māori made up three percent and Pacific Islanders make up one percent of the roll.

-Macleans College has a socio-economic decile of 9 (step Q), meaning it draws its school community from areas of low to moderately-low socioeconomic disadvantage when compared to other New Zealand schools.
-This changed from decile 10 (funding step Z) at the beginning of 2015, as part of the nationwide review of deciles following the 2013 census.